+353-1-416-8900REST OF WORLD

 Table of Contents

-1. Statistical modeling: harnessing uncertainty and variation in neuroimaging data
+1. Statistical modeling: Harnessing uncertainty and variation in neuroimaging data

 4. Network modeling: The explanatory power of activity flow models of brain function

-5. Biophysical modeling: an approach for understanding the physiological fingerprint of the BOLD fMRI signal
+5. Biophysical modeling: An approach for understanding the physiological fingerprint of the BOLD fMRI signal

-6. Biophysical modeling: multi-compartment biophysical models for brain tissue microstructure imaging
+6. Biophysical modeling: Multicompartment biophysical models for brain tissue microstructure imaging

-7. Dynamic brain network models: how interactions in the structural connectome shape brain dynamics
+7. Dynamic brain network models: How interactions in the structural connectome shape brain dynamics

-9. Machine learning and neuroimaging: understanding the human brain in health and disease
+9. Machine learning and neuroimaging: Understanding the human brain in health and disease

 10. Decoding models: From brain representation to machine interfaces

-11. Normative modeling: a framework for characterizing individual variation in clinical neuroscience
+11. Normative modeling for clinical neuroscience

 Authors